Increasing the stability of a superfluid in a rotating necklace potential: Dirty necklace

 A different scenario arises when the barriers remain equally spaced but one of them differs in height or width from the others.
 These cases are shown in Figs.~\ref{Fig5}(b) and~(c), respectively.
-Specifically, we consider $n-1$ barriers with modified parameters (height $V_0^{(i)} = V_0-\Delta V$ or half-width $\sigma^{(i)} = \sigma-\Delta\sigma$), while keeping the $j$-th barrier unperturbed (height $V_0^{(j)}=V_0$, half-width $\sigma^{(j)}=\sigma$).
-We vary $\Delta V$ from $0$ to $V_0$ and $\Delta\sigma$ from $0$ to $\sigma$, so that the limiting case corresponds to a single-barrier configuration.
+Specifically, one barrier of height $V_0$ and half-width $\sigma$, and the other $n-1$ barriers with height $V_0^{(i)}$ and half-width $\sigma^{(i)}$.
+The case $V_0^{(i)}=0$ or $\sigma^{(i)}=0$ corresponds to the single-barrier case, while $V_0^{(i)}=V_0$ and $\sigma^{(i)}=\sigma$ to the periodic arrangement.
 The top dashed line in Figs.~\ref{Fig5}(b) and~(c) shows the uniform case with $n = 9$ identical periodic barriers, while the bottom dashed line indicates the critical frequency for $n = 1$.
-Increasing $\Delta V/V_0$ or $\Delta \sigma/\sigma$ lowers $\omega_c(n)$ with respect to the clean necklace.
-The asymmetry distorts the otherwise uniform phase distribution and redistributes the total phase drop unevenly among the barriers.
-Importantly, the reduction of $\omega_c(n)$ is not abrupt: the system with $n$ barriers remains more stable than the single-barrier case.
+Increasing $V_0^{(i)}$ or $\sigma^{(i)}$ increases $\omega_c(n)$ with respect to the single barrier case, reaching a maximum at the uniform values $V_0$ and $\sigma$.
+For larger values, $\omega_c$ progressively decreases.
+Importantly, the reduction of $\omega_c(n)$ is not abrupt and the system with $n$ barriers can remain more stable than the single-barrier case in a relatively broad range.
 The behavior is mainly governed by the overall properties of the barrier array, which determine how the phase drop $\delta\phi$ is shared across the ring.
-The corresponding soliton dynamics, shown in Figs.~\ref{Fig5}(e) and~(f) for finite $\Delta V$ and $\Delta\sigma$, exhibits similar features to the non-periodic case.
+The corresponding soliton dynamics, shown in Figs.~\ref{Fig5}(e) and~(f) for finite $V_0^{(i)}$ and $\sigma^{(i)}$, exhibits similar features to the non-periodic case.
 When the rotation frequency is quenched above $\omega_c$, we typically observe the emission of a single soliton.
 The associated phase slip changes $\nu(t)$ by $\pm 1$, adding or removing one quantum of circulation.
 The soliton nucleates at the strongest barrier (largest $V_0^{(i)}$ or $\sigma^{(i)}$), where the density depletion is maximal.

 Overall, these results indicate that the stabilization induced by $n-1$ barriers, compared to the single-barrier case, does not rely on perfect periodicity.
 This motivates the study of a fully disordered configuration, where the $n$-barrier necklace is superimposed on a non-uniform background potential, as discussed in the next section.